evan-rash/FluentCache/README.md

                        .GetValue();
 ```

-FluentCache automatically analyzes the expression tree an generates a unique cache key from the type, method, and any parameters.
+FluentCache automatically analyzes the expression tree and generates a unique cache key from the type, method, and any parameters and creates a caching policy that you can store or immediately execute.
+You can also specify various caching policies such as time-to-live, error handling, and cache invalidation.

-Here are some more FluentCache examples:
+# Examples:

 ```csharp
 //You can specify cache expiration policies